 Commenter Name Commenter Organization Comment Sarah Spinuzzi, Senior Staff Attorney Coachella Valley Waterkeeper to accessibility and transparency occurred before the COVID-19 epidemic, and some have arisen during the epidemic.
 We urge you to make the suggested changes below so that ongoing decisions about critical water resources are made in a transparent and accessible way.
 All SGMA-related decisions must be made at public meetings of the GSA The Brown Act requires that legislative agencies such as the Indio Subbasin Groundwater Sustainability Agencies (GSAs) discuss and decide upon subject matter within their jurisdiction at public meetings only.1 The Indio Subbasin GSAs have begun to conduct workshops around the Alternative Plan Update to be submitted next year.
 However, during this process, to the best of our knowledge, CVWD GSA has not held any board meetings in which it has publicly discussed or taken action related to the Draft Plan Update.
-We know that the individual GSAs within the Indio subbasin are each making decisions about the Alternative Plan Update, yet no GSA board meetings have been held where such decisions are discussed and available for public comment. • • • • • • 13 Nataly Escobedo Garcia, Policy Coordinator Sarah Spinuzzi, Senior Staff Attorney Leadership Counsel for Justice and Accountability Coachella Valley Waterkeeper Transparency and Brown Act in the Indio Subbasin and Coachella Valley Water District GSA Public meetings of the GSA must be noticed effectively As we have previously expressed, the CVWD GSA does not publicly notice and agendize its GSA meetings.
+We know that the individual GSAs within the Indio subbasin are each making decisions about the Alternative Plan Update, yet no GSA board meetings have been held where such decisions are discussed and available for public comment. • [ • [ • [ • [ • [ • [ • [ • [ 13 Nataly Escobedo Garcia, Policy Coordinator Sarah Spinuzzi, Senior Staff Attorney Leadership Counsel for Justice and Accountability Coachella Valley Waterkeeper Transparency and Brown Act in the Indio Subbasin and Coachella Valley Water District GSA Public meetings of the GSA must be noticed effectively As we have previously expressed, the CVWD GSA does not publicly notice and agendize its GSA meetings.
 The Brown Act states that "[a]t least 72 hours before a regular meeting, the legislative body of the local agencyshall post an agenda containing a brief general description of each item of business to be transacted or discussed at the meeting, including items to be discussed in closed session."
 For this reason, we do not believe that current meeting structures are in compliance with the Brown Act.
 Coachella Valley Water District, Desert Water Agency, Coachella Water Authority, and Indio Water Authority may be making SGMA-related decisions at their separately noticed board meetings.
-However, it is important that decisions regarding SGMA implementation be separately noticed as GSA board meetings.
-We saw this issue arise for several GSAs in the San Joaquin Valley where existing agencies assumed the responsibilities of GSAs and began to make SGMA-related decisions at their regular board meetings.
+GSAs in the San Joaquin Valley where existing agencies assumed the responsibilities of GSAs and began to make SGMA-related decisions at their separately noticed board meetings.
 GSAs in the San Joaquin Valley resolved this issue in several different ways.
-For example, the Westlands GSA continues to include SGMA as an item on its regular Westlands Water District board meeting and autimatina a list of interested parties for SGMA purposes and sends a separate notice to that email list, informing them about the SGMA agenda item at the upcoming Westlands board meeting.
-The Madera County GSA follows a similar method, separately noticing their list of SGMA agenda items at their regular board meetings, and separately agentize and notice the SGMA items, so that stakeholders are able to plan their time and participate i their relevant moment.
-Many residents are only able to take specific hours off of work, and need to be able to plan their discussed.
-Furthermore, on the Indio Subbasin website it is stated that there is a Management Committee composed of its four All GSA follow B CWA, DV stakeho noticed annound circulati Spanish. remind s the web specific item titl subject the nhance Thank ye topics an Respons have be subject the Alte will add example propose and Ma.
-Update workloa through
+For example, the Westlands GSA continues to include SGMA as an item on its regular Westlands Water District board meeting agenda, but maintains a list of interested parties for SGMA purposes and sends a separate notice to that email list, informing them about the SGMA agenda item at the upcoming Westlands board meeting.
+The Madera County GSA follows a similar method, separately noticing their list of SGM interested parties for SGMA purposes and sends as separate notice to SGMA are to be made.
+The Central Kings GSA, also the board of Consolidated Irrigation District, separated is GSA meetings from its Consolidated Irrigation District meetings, and separately notices and aconsolidated Irrigation District meetings, and separately agendize and notice the SGMA items, so that stakeholders are able to plan their tim All GSA Ba follow Bra CWA, DW stakehold noticed al announce circulation Spanish.
+A remind st the websi specific to item titled subject to enhance to Thank you topics are Response have been subject to the Altern will addre example, proposed and Mana Update in workload, through t